Yihgv/personal-repo/navigation/blog.md

 ## Sprint 1: Tools

+This was the "I have no idea what I'm doing" phase.
+I made more commits with messages like "please work" and "idk what this does" than I'd like to admit.
+Learning that the terminal isn't just for cool hackers in movies was a revelation.
+When Jekyll finally built my site without 50 errors, I felt a power surge normally reserved for discovering a new keyboard shortcut.
 This sprint helped me understand the basics: VS Code, GitHub, the Terminal, and Jekyll.
 At first, GitHub was confusing because I didn’t understand how commits and pushes worked, but now it makes sense.
 Learning how the Terminal controls environments and how Jekyll builds my website made me feel like a real developer.

 ## Sprint 2: Fundamentals of JavaScript/Python

+The **Onboarding Adventure Hacks assignment** was my first solo coding victory.
+It was like giving a caveman a stick and coming back to find he'd built a slightly wobbly but functional chair.
+I was so proud.
 I learned loops, conditionals, variables, functions, and how programs process data.
 I feel a little more comfortable with Python because the syntax is cleaner, but I’m improving in JavaScript too.
 One assignment I’m proud of was the game hacks, it was the first assignment I did by myself, but I figured it out.

 ## Sprint 3: Digital Famine

-In this sprint, I worked with knowledges and used it to build my team's project.
+In this sprint, I was getting used to code, I worked with knowledges and used it to build my team's project.
 I learned what an AI API is and how to use it.
 The part of my project that worked best was organizing the words of knowledges and showing it in a way that made sense.
 Even when code doesn't work, I learned to fix them piece by piece.

 # 3. N@tM (Night at the Museum) Reflection 🌃